-A massive dredging project is proposed for Lake Mallalieu--the river impoundment between the St. Croix River and the bottom of the Willow River watershed, in St. Croix County, Wisconsin.
+In 2023, a massive dredging project was proposed for Lake Mallalieu--the river impoundment between the St. Croix River and the bottom of the Willow River watershed, in St. Croix County, Wisconsin.

 Here, you will find information about the proposal to dredge up to 4-feet deep and remove up to 220,000 cubic yards of bottom material from within a 100-acre area of northeast Lake Mallalieu and the adjacent Willow River channels.